Annual Report by Chair of Governors

 Here are some of the ways in which the governing board has made impact on the strategic management of the school:

-School Move to new site Location
+School move to new school site

 Self-Evaluation Plan (SEF)